Silas Bent (naval officer)

-Silas Bent III (October 10, 1820 – August 26, 1887) was a naval officer in the United States Navy prior to the American Civil War.
-Silas Bent sailed both the Atlantic and Pacific Oceans and was recognized by the Navy for his contributions to oceanography which were published by the Navy.
-At the outset of the American Civil War, Silas Bent resigned his commission, as his sympathy was for the Southern cause.
+Silas Bent III (October 10, 1820 – August 26, 1887) was a naval officer in the United States Navy before the American Civil War.
+Silas Bent sailed both the Atlantic and Pacific Oceans and was recognized by the Navy for his contributions to oceanography published by the Navy.
+Silas Bent resigned his commission at the outset of the American Civil War, as his sympathy was for the Southern cause.